antoninofurnari/antoninofurnari.github.io/content/research/_index.md

 ## Research Highlights
-This highlights recent research aligned to my main research interests.
+This section highlights recent research aligned to my main research interests.
 Please see the <a href="/publications/" target="_blank">publications page</a> for a full list of publications.

+A list of recent talks can be found <a href="/talks/" target="_blank">here</a>.

 {{< research-list >}}